-Constructing a rectangle in GeoGebra: To be able to construct a rectangle that will remain a rectangle even after you move any of its points, you would have to construct a quadrilateral using the properties of a rectangle, which means using the fact that all pairs of adjacent sides are perpendicular to each other.
+Tangents Best Fit Line Constructing a rectangle using GeoGebra: We need to construct such a rectangle which will remain a rectangle even when you move its points.
+For this we will need to use construct this rectangle using the various properties of rectangles we know; like all pairs of adjacent sides are perpendicular to each other or all angles are equal.
 For this, you would need to use the perpendicular line tool.
 Draw a line segment AB on the geometry pad and then draw two perpendicular lines on its two ends.
-Then select a point on the perpendicular line from B using the Point Tool, that will be Point C. And then draw another perpendicular line from C to the perpendicular line from Point B. Select the point where this line intersects the perpendicular line from A. This quadrilateral ABCD is a rectangle.
+Then select a point on the perpendicular line from B using the Point Tool, which will be Point C. And then draw another perpendicular line from C to the perpendicular line from Point B. Select the point where this line intersects the perpendicular line from A. This quadrilateral ABCD is a rectangle.
 Move A, B, or C and check if this remains a rectangle after moving.
 Can you find other ways of constructing a rectangle?
+(Hint: The diagonals of a rectangle are always equal and intersect at their mid-points.)

-Proof of the statement: "Midpoint Quadrilateral of a rectangle is a rhombus" Given that ABCD is a rectangle.
+"Midpoint Quadrilateral of a rectangle is a rhombus" Given that ABCD is a rectangle.
 And E, F, G, and H are the midpoints of the four sides, AD, AB, BC, and DC respectively.
 So, AE = ED = BG = CG and AF = BF = CH = DH.
 Also, the four triangles (AEF, DEH, CGH, and BFG) are all right-angle triangles.

-Hence, EF = EH = HG = FG (Pythagoras Theorem)

-Hence, we have that EFGH is a rhombus.
+Hence, EF = EH = HG = FG (Pythagoras Theorem and SAS Property) Hence, we have that EFGH is a rhombus.